Glosserr/Glosserr/README.md

 ---

-*Always looking for exciting collaborative opportunities and new challenges.
+*Open to collaboration and new challenges.
 Feel free to reach out!*